DPhi-Space/FSCompose/docs/sections/examples/pi-camera/ex-pi-camera.md

 >```python
 >shutil.move(max_threshold_image, destination_path)
 >```
->This is important because inside the docker container, we will move the files into a mounted volume(`data/`).
+>This is important because inside the Docker Container, we will move the files into a mounted volume (`data/`).
 Using `os.rename()` for example would result in the *Invalid cross-device link* error, which typically occurs when you are trying to move a file across different file systems or devices.
 This can happen if the source and destination paths are on different partitions, disks, or network-mounted locations.

 Now let's containarize it !

 ## Step 3: Containerizing the Payload Controller
-At this stage, we are ready to containarize our payload controller software.
+At this stage, we are ready to containarize our Payload Controller Software.
 This will ensure better software reliability and isolation.

 The Dockerfile is the following one :